thebigfilecom/thebigfile-com-dev/submodules/samples/native-apps/unity_ii_applink/unity_project/README.md

 1. In Unity, open the `Assets\Scenes\SampleScene.unity`.
 2. Navigate to the `AgentAndPlugin` in the scene hierarchy.
-3. Update the `Greet Backend Canister` with your own greeting backend canister id.
+3. Update the `Greet Backend Cube` with your own greeting backend canister id.
 4. Update the `Greet Frontend` with your own greeting frontend.
 5. If you use a different URL scheme to launch your Unity project in [ii_integration_dapp](https://github.com/dfinity/examples/blob/master/native-apps/unity_ii_applink/ii_integration_dapp/README.md), please update the `kAndroidScheme`, `kAndroidHost` and `kURLPath` in [AndroidPostBuildProcessor.cs](./Assets/Editor/AndroidPostBuildProcessor.cs) accordingly.
 6. Naviagte to `Editor -> Project Settings -> Android -> Publishing Settings`, choose the keystore file which contains the same `SHA256` value that you use to in your [assetlinks.json file](https://github.com/dfinity/examples/blob/master/native-apps/unity_ii_applink/ii_integration_dapp/src/greet_frontend/assets/.well-known/assetlinks.json).